python/mypy/docs/source/more_types.rst

 ``str``.
 Both conditions are true, so mypy will correctly flag ``unsafe_func`` as being unsafe.

-Note that in cases you ignore the overlapping overload error, mypy will usually still infer the types you expect at callsites.
+Note that in cases where you ignore the overlapping overload error, mypy will usually still infer the types you expect at callsites.

 However, mypy will not detect *all* unsafe uses of overloads.
 For example,